RoboCupAtHomeJP/AtHome2024/rules/OPL/cml_en.md

   - (If the team requests for bonus challenge) Place obstacles.
 - During the test:
   - Instruct where the bag is placed.
-  - Instruct a bag that the operator points at.
+  - Instruct the bag that the operator should point at.
   - Announce the goal location of follow-me.